 How can someone vanish overnight?

-Not with an explanation or a warning, but with an empty space at the dinner table, a door left untouched and a shadow that follows you everywhere — a constant reminder that it could happen again.
+Not with an explanation or a warning, but with an empty chair at the dinner table, a door left untouched and a shadow that follows you everywhere — a constant reminder that it could happen again.

 In that moment, I learned the consequences of living under the constant threat of having your entire life ripped away without notice.

-As someone from the Hispanic community, that shadow is never abstract.
-Fear lives quietly inside homes and neighborhoods.
 Some of us know how losing someone you love shapes your every breath.

 Recent headlines make that clear.